-- 2. The UKSC's creation in 2009 marked the visible separation of the United Kingdom's highest court from both the executive and the legislature.
+2. The UKSC's creation in 2009 marked the visible separation of the United Kingdom's highest court from both the executive and the legislature.
 It was designed both to increase the transparency of the judicial process and to clarify the relationship between the Judiciary, the Executive and Parliament.
 The role of the Court and the Justices is to act as the final Court of Appeal for arguable points of law of general public importance arising from civil cases throughout the United Kingdom; and from criminal cases in England & Wales, Northern Ireland and, in certain cases only, from Scotland.
 The Court also hears cases to determine issues relating to the legal competence of the devolved administrations, Parliament and Assemblies.
-This jurisdiction transferred to the UKSC on 1 October 2009 from the Judicial Committee of the Privy Council (JCPC.) - 3.
-The UKSC is independent of the Ministry of Justice and of the separate Court Services in England & Wales, Scotland and Northern Ireland.
-It is based in the former Middlesex Guildhall in Parliament Square in London, although it has always made clear that it is willing to sit in any of the territorial jurisdictions; and indeed there are plans for it to sit in Edinburgh in June 2017.
+This jurisdiction transferred to the UKSC on 1 October 2009 from the Judicial Committee of the Privy Council (JCPC.)

+3. The UKSC is independent of the Ministry of Justice and of the separate Court Services in England & Wales, Scotland and Northern Ireland.
+It is based in the former Middlesex Guildhall in Parliament Square in London, although it has always made clear that it is willing to sit in any of the territorial jurisdictions.
+It sat in Edinburgh in June 2017, has plans to sit in Belfast in April 2018 and intends to sit in Cardiff in 2019.
 The Administration of the UKSC is classified as a non-Ministerial department headed by a Chief Executive who is also the Accounting Officer.
 The CRA (as amended by the Crime and Courts Act 2013) sets out the statutory framework and defines the responsibilities of the Lord Chancellor, the President of the Court and the Chief Executive.
 An ongoing task for the Court is to ensure that the separate roles of the Judiciary, Executive and Legislature are clear and widely publicly recognised.